rust-lang/rust-wiki-backup/Note-getting-started-developing-Rust.md

 **Troubleshooting Windows environment setups:**

-* If while building you receive an error that `libpthread-2.dll` is not found, you need to install the [libpthread-2.8.0-3-mingw32-dll-2.tar.lzma package]
+* If while building you receive an error that `libpthread-2.dll` is not found, you forgot to install the mingw32-libpthread-old package into MinGW from Step 5, so do this:

-    C:\MinGW\bin>mingw-get.exe upgrade "libpthread==2.8.0-3"
+ * `mingw-get install mingw32-libpthread-old`

+* If while building you receive an error that `libpthreadGC.dll` is not found, you forgot to install libpthreadgc runtime library into MinGW from Step 5, so do this:

+ * `mingw-get install mingw32-libpthreadgc`

 * If while building you receive an error that `libpthreadGC2.dll` is not found (e.g. when llvm-config tries to run), here is one workaround.
 (There may be a mingw-get solution too... anyone?
 I've done windows dev but I'm new to mingw):

-1. download pthreads for win32, e.g. here ftp://sourceware.org/pub/pthreads-win32/pthreads-w32-2-9-1-release.zip
+ * download pthreads for win32, e.g. here ftp://sourceware.org/pub/pthreads-win32/pthreads-w32-2-9-1-release.zip
-2. unzip the zip file, and copy the pthreads-w32-2-9-1-release/Pre-built.d/dll/*.dll to c:/mingw/bin/
+ * unzip the zip file, and copy the pthreads-w32-2-9-1-release/Pre-built.d/dll/*.dll to c:/mingw/bin/

 ### OSX